Freedom-class littoral combat ship: Small Surface Combatant variant

-Lockheed's approach was to integrate mission systems into the hull so that the ships could perform antisubmarine, antisurface, and antiaircraft duties without needing to swap out mission packages.
+Lockheed's approach was to integrate mission systems into the hull so that the ships could perform anti-submarine, anti-surface, and anti-aircraft duties without needing to swap out mission packages.
 Weight would be increased from 3,400 to 3,600 tons and the hull could be stretched an additional 7–10 m.
 In addition to adding vertical launch tubes and a sonar, the main gun would be integrated with the stronger and more sophisticated radar.

 The Navy's recommendation to base the Small Surface Combatant on upgraded versions of both Freedom and Independence LCSs was accepted in December 2014.
 Although Lockheed submitted improvements including vertical launch systems, 76 mm guns, and advanced combat systems and sensors, the Navy opted to keep the 57mm gun, not add a vertical launch system, and chose to add an upgraded 3-D radar.
 Other changes included installation of an unspecified over-the-horizon missile, Mark 38 25mm guns, a torpedo countermeasures system, a multifunction towed array system, installation of the SeaRAM launcher, an upgraded countermeasures decoy system, an upgraded electronic warfare system, armor added to vital spaces, and improved signature management.

 The SSC will focus in SUW and ASW with these additions, as well as retaining all other features of their mission packages.
 The SSC is not required to perform MCM, which will continue to be handled by the LCS.
 The vessels will retain a degree of modularity to concentrate on one mission set and will still have mission bays, although they may be reduced.
 SSC vessels are planned to begin procurement by 2019, and whether the enhancements can be added to existing LCS hulls is being investigated.